Nyantakyi is still at post – GFA

 It urged all our stakeholders and members to remain calm during this period.

-On Tuesday 22nd May 2018, the Criminal Investigations Department (CID) was called upon to probe into an issues relating to the President of the Ghana Football Association, Mr Kwesi Nyaktakyi in the yet-to- be released documentary by Anas Aremeyaw Anas.
+On Tuesday 22nd May 2018, the Criminal Investigations Department (CID) was called upon to probe into issues relating to the President of the Ghana Football Association, Mr Kwesi Nyaktakyi in the yet-to-be-released documentary by Anas Aremeyaw Anas.

 The statement said, though the President of the GFA was on official duties outside the country, he cut his trip short and returned to Ghana on 23rd May 2018 and was on his arrival escorted to the CID Headquarters where he was interrogated, a statement taken and subsequently granted bail.